cgarbin/cgarbin.github.io/_posts/2021-04-26-machine-learning-interpretability-feature-attribution.md

 The attributions we get from the feature attributions algorithms are just numbers.
 To make sense of them, we need to apply visualization techniques.

 For example, simply overlaying the raw attribution values on an image may leave out important pixels that contributed to the prediction, as illustrated in figure 2 of [this paper](http://ceur-ws.org/Vol-2327/IUI19WS-ExSS2019-16.pdf).
-Compare the number of pictures highlighted in the top-right picture with the one below it, adjusted to show more contributing pixels.
+Compare the number of pixels highlighted in the top-right picture with the one below it, adjusted to show more contributing pixels.

 ![Example of user interaction](/images/2021-04-26/user-interaction-example.png)